Looking for a new way to secure a loan? Your life insurance policy might be your new big lender.

 Charges - There is a nominal fee charged in the form of processing fee.

-Deed of Assignment - This document states that the life insurance policy has to be assigned in favour of the lending institution/insurance company.
+Deed of Assignment - This document states that the life insurance policy has to be assigned in favour of the lending institution/insurance company against the loan.
 The Deed of Assignment needs to be executed by policyholder in a prescribed format.
 The assignment details are mentioned on the original insurance policy document.

 How do I apply for a loan against insurance?

 The application process for taking a loan against insurance depends on the type of life insurance policy and the insurance provider.
-You will have to get detailed information from the insurance company with respect to their terms and conditions on proving a loan against insurance.
+You will have to get detailed information from the insurance company with respect to their terms and conditions for getting a loan against insurance.

-The documents required for applying for a loan against insurance are: The Application Form, Original Insurance Policy Document, Latest Premium Payment receipt, Deed of Assignment (which states that the life insurance policy has been assigned to the insurer) and a cancelled cheque.
+The documents required for applying for a loan against insurance are: The Loan Application Form, Original Insurance Policy Document, Latest Premium Payment Receipt, Deed of Assignment (which states that the life insurance policy has been assigned to the insurer) and a cancelled cheque.

 Disadvantages of taking a loan against your Life Insurance Policy

-But if you take a loan against your life insurance policy and something untoward happens to you before you clear the loan repayment then the life insurance provider will deduct the outstanding amount from the death benefit payable to your family.
+But if you take a loan against your life insurance policy and something untoward happens to you before you clear the loan repayment, then the life insurance provider will deduct the outstanding amount along with interest from the death benefit payable to your family.
 This is the last thing that you would want your family to go through.